izabera/libash/README.md

 Stuff included
 --------------

-- colorful progressbar
-- b/w progressbar
+- progressbars
 - right prompt (to come)
 - chpwd hook
-- something similar to `moreutils`, but that works with builtins and shell functions
+- something similar to `moreutils`, but that works with shell stuff